leo-seft/AddressBookProject/README.md

 5. Validation
     - Create First, Last name and Phone number cannot be empty
     - phone number must be a number

-Bonuses:

-- Sort
-- Search
+    - checks id exists before updating or deleting